A library was established at New College’s foundation in 1379.

 Illuminated manuscripts held in New College Library are also described briefly, with some information about illuminators, scribes, and provenance, in: J. J. G. Alexander and Elźbieta Temple, Illuminated Manuscripts in Oxford College Libraries, the University Archives and the Taylor Institution (Oxford: Clarendon Press, 1985).

-- MS 44 is a Greek prophet book produced in Constantinople, 1220–1240, and its illumination is given extensive treatment in: John Lowden, Illuminated Prophet Books: A Study of Byzantine Manuscripts of the Major and Minor Prophets (London: Pennsylvania State University Press, 1988), pp. 26–32.
+- MS 44 is a Greek prophet book likely produced in Constantinople (or Cyprus), possibly around 1220–1240, and its illumination is given extensive treatment in: John Lowden, Illuminated Prophet Books: A Study of Byzantine Manuscripts of the Major and Minor Prophets (London: Pennsylvania State University Press, 1988), pp. 26–32.
 This luxurious manuscript came to New College from the library of Cardinal Reginald Pole, the last Roman Catholic Archbishop of Canterbury.
 It is famous for its portraits of the Prophets, with a depiction of each one beside the relevant portion of text.

 - MS 322, “The New College Psalter”, c.
 1240–1250 is described at length in: Nigel Morgan, Early Gothic Manuscripts: I, 1190–1250 (London: Harvey Miller, 1982), pp. 121–123.
 This beautifully decorated manuscript is renowned as the largest and most elaborate extant work from the de Brailles workshop.